Things move a little slower on Hatteras Island.

 Hatteras Island is accessible by car via North Carolina Highway 12.
 However, if you’re traveling from Ocracoke, you’ll need to take a ferry.

 The Outer Banks are so pristine and peaceful because they’re off the beaten path.
-The nearest airports to the Outer Banks are Norfolk International Airport, Coastal Carolina Regional Airport, and Raleigh-Durham International Airport.
+The nearest commercial airports to the Outer Banks are Norfolk International Airport, and Raleigh-Durham International Airport.
+Dare County Regional Airport in Manteo can accommodate small flights for chartered or private planes.
 For exact distances and drive times, be sure to map the journey to your Outer Banks destination.